artefactory/redis-team-THM/blog/content/03_using_redis.md

 ### [`HSET`](https://redis.io/commands/hset/)

-This command is used to set field in the hash stored at key to value.
+This command is used to set a field in the hash stored at key to value.

 ```txt
 > HSET THM:Paper: